Wholesale Buy Bulk Non Soy GMO Corn Free Organic Chicken Feed for Sale Phoenix Arizona AZ

 Q. How are your prices so much lower than other organic feeds available?

-A. The Organic Feed Club has low overhead and is not driven by profit.
+A. The Organic Feed Club has low overhead due to no brick and mortar locations.
 The goal is to allows backyard chicken farmers to eliminate GMOs in our eggs and meat by feeding organic feed and improve the health of the community.
 Although organic feeds cost more, there are benefits.
 Multiple group members report:

 1. Increase in egg production (especially when switching from conventional feed)